Best Banana Muffins

 - Streusel topping.
 Try a delicious streusel topping for your muffins by mixing together 1/2 cup all purpose flour, 1/4 cup brown sugar, 1/4 teaspoon cinnamon and 1/4 cup melted butter.
 Sprinkle the streusel over the top of your muffins, then bake as directed.

 Mashing with a fork always works!
-However, to get the bananas mashed really well (so you don’t end up with big chunks in your muffins), try mashing them with a blender or an electric (hand or stand) mixer.
+However, to get the bananas mashed really well (so you don’t end up with big chunks), try mashing them with a blender or an electric (hand or stand) mixer.
 Not only do they get completely mashed up, it’s quick and easy.

-- For regular-sized muffins. bake 15 to 20 minutes
+-Regular-sized muffins.
+15 to 20 minutes baking time

-These banana muffins are absolutely incredible warm, straight out of the oven, but we love them even more the next day after the flavors have a chance to settle and marry.
+These are absolutely incredible warm, straight out of the oven, but we love them even more the next day after the flavors have a chance to settle and intensify.

 - To freeze.
-These muffins, like most, freeze beautifully!
 Individually wrap the banana muffins in plastic, then place them in a resealable bag and freeze for up to 3 months.
 Let them thaw at room temperature or rewarm gently in the microwave.

 Here’s a few of my muffin-baking essentials: